-Component Notes Polygon component.
+Component Notes Polygon Polygon component.
 Required for all stands.
 Includes spatial (GML map).
 Tracks general site information pertaining to the entire polygon.
-Polygon Inventory Inventory component.
+Inventory Inventory component.
 Required for all polygons in an SU and recommended for treed polygons outside of an SU.
-Polygons with an inventory component are used to update Vegetation Resources Inventory (VRI).
-Where an inventory component is not submitted, the underlying VRI label is maintained.
-We recommend the submission of an inventory component where the underlying VRI attributes (species, age, height, crown closure, density) previous to disturbance are no longer representative of the new polygon.
-Tracks information that is used to update the VRI.
-The VRI is used in timber supply and other provincial forest analyses and reports.
 Silviculture Silviculture component.
 Required for all polygons that reside within SUs.
 Report with corresponding inventory component.
-Tracks information that is assessed against the stocking standards for the area within which a given polygon resides.
-Used for monitoring legal reforestation obligations.